 Formerly known as Emerald City Opera, Opera Steamboat was founded in 2002 and has been contributing to the Yampa Valley’s colorful musical history ever since.
 Not only do its shows feature talented performers who’d easily hold their own in a big city, but Opera Steamboat also organizes musical education for community members.
 Its annual Summer Festival includes three different operas, and the organization is working toward putting together a year-round calendar.
 Best of all, catching an Opera Steamboat show is much more affordable than you might expect—most tickets are around $35.

 Don’t be fooled by the fact that it’s in a remote mountain town: The Strings Pavilion is a top-notch performance venue.
-It seats 570 people, and during the summer, it hosts classical music concert every Wednesday and Saturday.
+It seats 570 people, and during the summer, it hosts a range of concerts of all different genres.
 Many big-name acts and artists have played here over the years: the Indigo Girls, Don McLean, David Crosby, Randy Newman, Nickel Creek, and the Avett Brothers, just to name a few.
 Check out the venue’s calendar to learn more about the Strings Music Festival, its orchestra lineup, and the many other community events it puts on throughout the year.

 4. Steamboat Springs Pro Rodeo Series

 Rodeos are an emblem of the American West, and these impressive performances fall somewhere between sport and art.
 The Steamboat Pro Rodeo Series is everything you’d want in a rodeo—it includes classics like bull riding and barrel racing, as well as live music and entertainment throughout each event.
-During the summer months, the series takes place on Fridays, Saturdays, and the Fourth of July, and early birds can take advantage of barbecue and a full bar.
-With tickets up to $20, this affordable event is an excellent way for the whole family to kick up their heels and soak up some authentic Western culture.
+During the summer months, the series takes place on Fridays, Saturdays, and the Fourth of July, and early birds can take advantage of the barbecue and a full bar.
+This affordable event is an excellent way for the whole family to kick up their heels and soak up some authentic Western culture.

 5. Art Galleries and Museums